Treatment of Retinal Conditions

 Treating Retinal Tears and Detachments

-Guthrie’s retina specialist offer a variety of surgical treatments for retinal tears and detachment:
+Guthrie’s retina eye specialists offer a variety of surgical treatments for retinal tears and detachment:

 - Cryoptherapy can be used to treat retinal tears and detachment.
 “Cryo” means freeze, and cryotherapy involves placing a very cold metal piece against the wall of the eye to freeze the retina.
 This creates a scar that seals the retina against the wall of the eye.

-- Laser surgery (photocoagulation) treats retinal tears and detachment with heat.
+- Laser surgery (photocoagulation) treats retinal tears and detached retinas with heat.
 The laser burns around the tear, creating a scar that seals the retina against the wall of the eye.

 - Pneumatic retinopexy involves inserting gas into the eye gel to gently push the retina against the back of the eye.
 Cryotherapy or photocoagulation can then be performed to seal a retinal tear.